vermahere/java-explained/content/java-core/equals-vs-double-equals.md

 > If two objects are equal according to `equals()`, they must have the same `hashCode()`.

-Violating this contract leads to unpredictable behavior in hash-based collections.
+If you break this contract, it can cause unpredictable behavior in hash-based collections.

 ---